vladyio/cirruslabs-task/README.md

 App URL: https://app-vypf.onrender.com/

-• **Ruby**: locally started with 3.3.0.preview2, but Render seems to not able to support it.
+• **Ruby**: locally started with 3.3.0.preview2, but Render seems to not be able to support it.
 So switched to 3.2.2

 • **Rails**: 7.0 (latest 7.2alpha is not compatible with `activerecord-postgis-adapter`)